yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 data[^1^](#citation1).

 Just what does this mean?
 Take a look at a sample dataset.
-D3 allows this data to be attached to elements in our document. this data to elements in our document.
+D3 allows these data to be attached to elements in our document.

 City         \# of Rats
 ------------ ------------